-This weeYellow-and-Red-Pills-150x150k the US Court of Appeals for the Fourth Circuit affirmed a South Carolina District Court judgment against Tuomey Healthcare System.
+This week the US Court of Appeals for the Fourth Circuit affirmed a South Carolina District Court judgment against Tuomey Healthcare System.
 The damages and penalties against Tuomey totaled $237,454,195 as decided in United States ex rel.
 Drakeford v.
 Tuomey Health Care System, Inc. A jury had found the defendant liable under the False Claims Act for their reporting of false claims to Medicare.
 The decision ends a case which has been under litigation for nearly ten years.

 Tuomey Health Care System, Inc. owns and operates the hospital in which the fraud took place.
 Tuomey is a hospital located in Sumter, South Carolina with 266 beds.
 It functions as the flagship hospital for the corporation.
 Tuomey is located in a principally rural region of South Carolina and operates as a nonprofit for the federally designated medically underserved area.
 The whistleblower in this suit, whose information convinced the U.S. Department of Justice to intervene in the case, was a former employee of the Tuomey Hospital.